gorkemhacioglu/CSI-Camera/README.md

 Note: You may need to install numpy for the Python examples to work, ie $ pip3 install numpy

-simple_camera.py is a Python script which reads from the camera and displays to a window on the screen using OpenCV:

-$ python simple_camera.py

 face_detect.py is a python script which reads from the camera and uses  Haar Cascades to detect faces and eyes:

 $ python face_detect.py